NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Werebear.md

   - name: "Items"
     desc: "[[Equipment/Greataxe|Greataxe]], 8x [[Equipment/Hatchet|Hatchet]], [[Equipment/Chain Shirt|Chain Shirt]]"
   - name: "[[Creature Family Ability Glossary/(Werecreature) Animal Empathy|Bear Empathy]]"
-    desc: "  The werebear can communicate with ursine creatures.\nThe werecreature can ask questions of, receive answers from, and use the Diplomacy skill with animals of its general kind."
+    desc: "  The werebear can communicate with ursine creatures.\n* * *\n\nThe werecreature can ask questions of, receive answers from, and use the Diplomacy skill with animals of its general kind."

 abilities_mid:
   - name: ""